Rahul14singh/DANA_NLP/README.md

 3. Some Images you want to set in the background of your GUI Window.
 I have attached the default ones that I used.
 4. A Hosting so that you can connect and maintain the database (Here I used MySql) for the Library Database storing data of books & Student Database storing data of students and books issued by students.
 5. Some other necessary supporting libraries as per code.
+6. Raspberry Pi with RFID Cards and RFID reader writer hardware.

 Install  [Python](https://www.python.org/downloads/) .
 Do install Python3 or later.